appcelerator/template-kit/README.md

 Directories and filenames may contain a `{{variable}}` sequence which will be replaced with the corresponding value in the `data` object.

+By default, template-kit will treat the root of the template directory as the actual template.
+However, the template may contain several project templates or place all of the template files in a single subdirectory.
+The relative project template path is defined by setting the `template` property in the `meta.js` file.
+If there are multiple project templates, then you can present them by using the prompts mechanism.

 ### Metadata